A closer look at 10 of the UK’s new representatives in Brussels is shocking, even by UKIP’s standards.

 Diane James (South East England)

 Seen as one of the new faces of UKIP, and by some as a potential successor to Nigel Farage, Diane James has been a high profile member of the party for a relatively long time; she was selected to represent the party in the 2013 Eastleigh by-election.
 This caused controversy amongst some members of the party, as when local councillor James had not sat as a UKIP representative, but as an independent.
 Nonetheless she went on to place second with 28 per cent of the vote.
-This was despite her rather predictably speaking on the campaign trail of “not just…pressure on service from immigration but also, and I have to say it, the crime associated with Romanians”.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+This was despite her rather predictably speaking on the campaign trail of “not just…pressure on service from immigration but also, and I have to say it, the crime associated with Romanians”.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.